Morphine Extended Release CapsulesPronunciation

 2.2 Titration and Maintenance of Therapy

 Individually titrate morphine sulfate extended-release to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving morphine sulfate extended-release to assess the maintenance of pain control and the relative incidence of adverse reactions.
-During chronic therapy, especially for non-cancer-related pain (or pain associated with other terminal illnesses), periodically reassess the continued need for the use of opioid analgesics.
+Continually reevaluate patients receiving morphine sulfate extended-release to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
+During chronic therapy, periodically reassess the continued need for opioid analgesics.

 When a patient no longer requires therapy with morphine sulfate extended-release, use a gradual downward titration of the dose every 2 to 4 days, to prevent signs and symptoms of withdrawal in the physically-dependent patient.
 Do not abruptly discontinue morphine sulfate extended-release.